 Meet Mt.
 Fuji!

 The worries did not stop there, I’m a solo flight traveler, hence the blog name, mind you.
 Heard of airport immigration? the officers you’ll have to pass before you leave the country.
-I just shot them down with this innocent smile, I passed the border solo while my head’s up, up in the air.
+I passed the border solo while my mind is in the air.

-So, long story short, I applied for my Japan tourist visa with no guarantor, flew alone outside the country and did not faked my documents.
+So, long story short, I applied for my Japan tourist visa with no guarantor, flew alone outside the country and did not forge any of my documents.
 The lesson to this story?
 Don’t fool the descendants of the ninja and the samurai’s.
 Just be honest.